-Here it is, the third and final instalment of JF’s week of meetings in Europe.
+Here it is, the third and final instalment of Jean-Francois’ week of meetings in Europe.

-After the conference in Paris, I went to the United Nation Develpment Program office (UNDP) in Geneva to participate as an expert in forestry, at a meeting on the state of Central African forest.
+After the conference in Paris, I went to the United Nation Development Program office (UNDP) in Geneva.
+This was to participate as an expert in forestry, at a meeting on the state of Central African forest.
 This meeting was done under the form of a roundtable discussion and was organized by the Central Africa Forest Initiative (CAFI, supported by a trust fund and managed by United Nations multi-partnerships).
-To this roundtable were conveyed INGOs (CIFOR, CIRAD, EFI, Tropenbos, WCS, WRI, WWF), development partners (AFD, UNDP, FAO), and representatives of the DRC government and civil society.

 An important part of the discussion concerned the potential support of CAFI to the re-dynamisation of forest logging activities.
-While some support that this is the best way to maintain high forest forest cover in the country through sustainable management, others suggest this might put them at risk of carbon storage and wildlife conservation.
+Some support that this is the best way to maintain high forest forest cover in the country through sustainable management.
+Others suggest this might put them at risk of carbon storage and wildlife conservation

-At the end of this 10 hours meeting, I was happy to come back to Zurich and meet up with the Eagles Sharks (our lab football team) who just won their last game!
+At the end of the 10 hours of meetings, I was happy to come back to Zurich.
+I met up with the Eagles Sharks straight away (our lab football team) who had just won their last game!

 What an exciting week!